radius-project/bicep-types-aws/artifacts/bicep/aws/aws.codestarconnections/default/types.md

 * **RepositoryLinkId**: string (ReadOnly): A UUID that uniquely identifies the RepositoryLink.
 * **RepositoryName**: string (Required): The repository for which the link is being created.
 * **Tags**: [Tag](#tag)[]: Specifies the tags applied to a RepositoryLink.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, , ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, , ., /, =, +, and -.

 ## AWS.CodeStarConnections/SyncConfigurationProperties
 ### Properties